Back to INEXION

 01

-Longevity clinics are generating outcomes data right now — and almost none of it is being captured in structured, multi-site form.
-In five years, someone will have built this registry.
+Longevity clinics, telehealth platforms, and patients are generating outcomes data right now — none of it is being captured in structured, multi-source form.
+In five years, someone will have built the longevity equivalent of Flatiron.
 INEXION is positioned to be that someone.

 02